JayStecki/OpenStreetMapAPIdoc/docs/general_informations/URL_+_authentication.md

 [See the live-api :material-map-outline:](https://api.openstreetmap.org){ target=_blank .md-button }

-When testing your software against the API you should consider using(1):
+When testing your software against the API you should consider using <!--nazwij to, czego trzeba użyć, bo w tej chwili to wygląda, jakby trzeba było użyć plusika-->(1):
 { .annotate }

 1. Your account for the live service is not in the same database, so you probably need a new username and password for the test service.